-Lutheran missionaries from Northern Europe first arrived in Ethiopia in the late 19th century.
-In 1959 the Ethiopian Evangelical Church Mekane Yesus (EECMY) was incorporated as a national church affiliated with the Lutheran World Federation.
-The Lutheran Church of Ethiopia (LCE) was founded as a confessional Lutheran Church body in 2012 by Dr. Kebede Yigezu Getachew, who left the EECMY for doctrinal reasons.
-After several years of talks with WELS representatives, the LCE and WELS declared fellowship at synod convention in 2017.
-WELS has been supporting the LCE’s work of training church workers by providing funding to help complete construction of a building for Maor Theological College and also sending professors on short-term teaching trips.
+Lutheran missionaries from Northern Europe began arriving in Ethiopia in the late 19th century.
+In 1959 the Ethiopian Evangelical Church Mekane Yesus (EECMY) was incorporated as a Lutheran church affiliated with the Lutheran World Federation.
+In 2012, Rev. Kebede Getachew Yigezu and about 50 other people left the EECMY for doctrinal reasons.
+They registered their new church with the Ethiopian government under the name Lutheran Church of Ethiopia (LCE).
+After several years of talks with WELS representatives, the Lutheran Church of Ethiopia and WELS declared fellowship at the 2017 WELS Synod Convention.
+Learn more about WELS mission history in Ethiopia.

 - Organized congregations: 1